-The City of Reykjavík won the Nordic Nature and Environment Prize 2014 and the city is now in second place of the Global Destination Sustainability Index.
+The City of Reykjavík won the Nordic Nature and Environment Prize 2014 and the city is now in sixth place of the Global Destination Sustainability Index.
 The city is the world´s most sustainable city in the world.
 Reykjavik City has also put forward a climate policy paper with an action plan where goals are established for a carbon neutral city 2040.

 Over 99% of electricity production and almost 80% of total energy production in Iceland comes from hydropower and geothermal power making meeting buildings quite naturally eco-friendly.
 No other nation uses such a high proportion of renewable energy resources.
 The Icelandic government has stated an objective of making Iceland the first nation to use only renewable energy for its power in the near future according to the Icelandic National Strategy for sustainable development.
 Reykjavik is a global centre for renewable energy research, as universities, government departments, public and private companies all contribute.

 President Ólafur Ragnar Grímsson and the people of Iceland were presented with the first-ever Atkinson Center Award for Global Leadership in Sustainable Development for promoting the use of renewable energy while reducing its own reliance on fossil fuels.

 The world’s largest geothermal heating system is located in the Icelandic capital.
 It has been growing and improving since it opened in 1930.
 90% of the housing in Iceland is geothermally heated, 9% with electricity and 1% with oil.
 This means that all venues and accommodations are naturally sustainable and comfortably warm, even during the coldest winter days.
 For half a century emission of greenhouse gases in Reykjavík have been systematically reduced and residents have found use for the surplus water using the 20°-40°C water that has already heated their homes to keep ice from forming on their driveways and pavements.